Protocol reference

 Open a session

-: string, freely set by the client (to identify it's own client for example)audio_codec
+• custom_id: string, optional, freely set by the client (to identify its own customer for example)

-: string, to set the codec of the streamed audio:"linear"
+• audio_codec: string, to set the codec of the streamed audio:

-sent in the header is reproduced unchanged on usage reports.
+The custom_id sent in the header is reproduced unchanged on usage reports and invoices.

 Success response